Do you have additional questions? Please contact us.

 What will participants create in the Design Fellowship?

-Participants will walk away with a theory of change, a tested prototype for their solution, compiled insights and analysis from their testing, and a detailed action plan to continue adapting and scaling after the workshop.
+Participants will walk away with at least one fully executed pilot plan, designs for a second pilot of their proposed solution, a theory of change, compiled insights and analysis from their testing, and a detailed action plan to continue adapting and scaling after the workshop.

 What follow-up support is available to participants?

-Participants will receive ongoing support to continue piloting following the workshops.
+Participants are eligible for grants to support their ongoing pilot work.
+Participants can also receive ongoing support to continue piloting following the workshops.

 What is the time commitment?